DnopPondz/web-upload/README.md

    fields include `avatarPublicId` and `pinHint`.

-   Signed-in members can update their own credentials through the in-app "รีเซ็ต PIN" dialog, which sends a `POST /api/users/reset-pin` request with a new PIN and optional hint.
+   Signed-in members can update their own credentials through the in-app "รีเซ็ต PIN" dialog, which sends a `POST /api/users/reset-pin` request that verifies the current PIN before accepting a new PIN and optional hint.

 2. Upload user photos to Cloudinary folders that match the `folder` field.